 When I was traveling throughout Thailand in 2014 I came face to face with animal cruelty on a regular basis.
 On my last day in Thailand, before crossing the border to Cambodia, I decided to make the final step and go vegan.

 Now, I can’t even imagine eating animal products.
-It’s such a strange and foreign concept to me.
+It’s a strange and foreign concept now.